 The only way to get from Cairns to Port Douglas is by road (unless you want to take a helicopter or charter a boat) and it’s officially one of the most beautiful drives in the world.
 The Captain Cook Highway between Cairns and Port Douglas hugs the coast offering stunning views of the Coral Sea.
 Along the way, there are beaches and tourist attractions that you may like to explore.
 They are in our post.
 Our post first deals with how to get from Cairns to Port Douglas and places to stop or visit, viewpoints along the way, and more.

 Travellers staying in Port Douglas, the picture-perfect town, will arrive into Cairns by air, road, or rail before making their way 65 km north along the Captain Cook Highway.

-Port Douglas 2020 Update.
-We are in Port Douglas right now (February 2021) so we’re able to tell you that things are open, and Port Douglas has been busy but is getting very quiet as we enter the wet season.
+Port Douglas 2021 Update.
+We are in Port Douglas right now so we’re able to tell you that things are open, and Port Douglas has been busy but is getting very quiet as we enter the wet season.
 Most restaurants are open with limited numbers and hours, some will close for the wet soon.
 You’ll probably need to book.
 Some boats are running to the reef and Port Douglas Markets opened with bigger spacings between stalls.
 The beach is open, of course, and stinger season arrived at the end of October 2022.
 The stinger net is in the water at the time of writing (March 2023).
 The beach can be closed to swimmers sometimes in bad weather or jellyfish or crocodile emergencies.
 Car hire is expensive and several car hire companies closed, likewise several shops and at least one reef operation have gone.
 Hotels are getting back to normal.
 Please double-check everything for yourselves.
 And here’s that car hire tool again, it’s really good in our experience.